jmurray10/embroker-ai/docs/ABUSE_PREVENTION_INTEGRATION.md

 ## How It Works

+### Important: Off-Topic Messages Are Still Processed!

+The system is designed to **maintain conversational flow**.
+When someone asks an off-topic question:
+1. **We still answer their question**
+2. We add a gentle reminder about our insurance focus
+3. We only block after persistent abuse (3+ warnings AND <30% on-topic)

 ### Topic Analysis Flow
 1. User sends message
 2. Quick keyword check for insurance terms
 3. If ambiguous, AI analyzes topic relevance
 4. Track topic in conversation history
-5. Allow with warning if off-topic (up to 3 times)
+5. **Process message normally** but add warning if off-topic
-6. Calculate overall conversation relevance
+6. Calculate overall conversation relevance (last 20 messages)
-7. Only limit if persistent off-topic behavior
+7. Only block if persistent off-topic behavior AND low relevance ratio

 ### Example Interactions